RocheStapelberg/Timestamper/README.md

 Where time is a time in unix or in the format of yyyy-mm-dd.

-Create for the freeCodeCamp Back End Development and APIs certification.
+Created for the freeCodeCamp Back End Development and APIs certification.